Yamama Asif Abdula Al Fayyadh

 Yamama Asif Abdula Al Fayyadh (born 2001) is an Iraqi chess player who holds the title of Woman Candidate Master, which she earned in 2014.

 Chess career

 She started playing chess at age nine after learning from her father.
-She represented Iraq in the 44th Chess Olympiad, playing alongside her sister Al-Fayyadh Zainab Asif Abdulah, and finishing on 4/8 on board five.
+She represented Iraq in the 44th Chess Olympiad, playing alongside her sister Zainab Asif Abdulah Al-Fayyadh, and finishing on 4/8 on board five.

 She qualified for the Women's Chess World Cup 2023, where she was defeated by Eline Roebers in the first round.